martyr-deepin/deepin-terminal-gtk/manual/en_US/index.md

 3. If you want to restore the normal display, please press ![F11](icon/F11.svg).

 > ![notes](icon/notes.svg): You can also right click to select **Fullscreen** or **Exit fullscreen** on Deepin Terminal interface.
+For developers, can use command **-m --window-mode ** to adjust the window mode.

 ### Close Window ###